mtlouie-unm/aolme/Hidden_Two_Stream/README.md

 The destination directory within the Singularity Image could be ```/mnt```.
 Note: The base directory of the HTS project folder is located ```/worksapce/Hidden-Two-Stream```, so to access this base directory run ```cd /workspace/Hidden-Two-Stream```.

-### 3. Before any Training/Testing can be done, motion vectors needed to computed.
+### 3. Before any Training/Testing can be done, motion vectors are needed to be computed.
 Follow the directions in the TSN README.md to generate the motion vectors.

 ### 4. Training